-Car Dealers Stop Selling New Cars!
+Car Dealers Stop Selling New Cars

 So why would a big flashy new car dealership resort to selling ONLY used cars?

 Because the profits have always been made when selling used cars!
 Its true.
-New car dealers make very little money on new cars and that is why they so aggressively push new car buyers to buy things like expensive extended car warranties, fancy aftermarket options bolted on by a third party (like a super duper “sports” package or whatever), rustproofing, new car paint sealant, fabric protection, extra points stuffed into the financing, bogus fee’s, etc. They also make their money when you come in year after year to service and repair your car using their ridiculously over-priced auto repair services.
+New car dealers make very little money on new cars and that is why they so aggressively push new car buyers to buy things like expensive extended car warranties, fancy aftermarket options bolted on by a third party (like a super duper “sports” package or whatever), rustproofing, new car paint sealant, fabric protection, extra points stuffed into the financing, bogus fee’s, etc.

 And that is also why new car dealerships just LOVE used car trade ins.
 They consider trade-ins to be like taking candy from a baby.
 What?!
 You mean there are actually people that will give their old car away for a fraction of what its worth instead of spending a few hours cleaning it up and selling it themselves?
 Yes, crazy but true…and it happens everyday!